Joaopmsitz/letsdefend-labs/web-attacks/SOC165-sql-injection/README.md

 This payload is commonly used to manipulate SQL queries and bypass authentication mechanisms.

+The attacker attempted to bypass authentication by injecting malicious SQL code into a web application's input field.

-Further analysis indicated that the request targeted a login endpoint.
+Further analysis indicated that the request was targeting a web application's login endpoint.

-Multiple requests with similar payloads were observed, suggesting repeated attack attempts.
+Multiple requests with similar payloads were observed, suggesting repeated or automated attack attempts.

 ---